mehrdad-dev/PDS/readme.md

 ## About this project

-I provied a method by using Zero-Shot learning to detect Parkinson based on the proposed dataset in [paper](https://www.frontiersin.org/articles/10.3389/fneur.2017.00435/full).
+I provied a method by using Few-Shot learning to detect Parkinson based on the proposed dataset in [paper](https://www.frontiersin.org/articles/10.3389/fneur.2017.00435/full).

 ## Dataset